apache/druid/docs/data-management/manual-compaction.md

 }
 ```

-When using the uncompacted `inputSpec`, the task compacts only the specified segments.
+When using the minor `inputSpec`, the task compacts only the specified segments.
 Segments in the same interval that are not in the spec are upgraded in place rather than compacted.
 This allows compacting a subset of segments while preserving others.

 There are some requirements when triggering a minor compaction:
 - Set `useConcurrentLocks: true` in the task context.
 Minor compaction uses REPLACE locks over the entire interval.